frereit/anpr/README.md

-# apnr
+# ANPR
-WIP automatic number plate recognition (APNR) software for dashcams, using YOLOv5.
+WIP automatic number plate recognition (ANPR) software for dashcams, using YOLOv5.
 Main target is german / EU number plates, but ideally a lot of the code should work for all kinds of plates (especially the bounding box detection)

 ## number plate localization